 Forensic Psychology, MS

-The Master of Science in Forensic Psychology degree is designed to prepare graduate students and professionals for leadership positions in various agencies and organizations in corrections, criminal justice, human services, and the courts.
+The Master of Science degree in Forensic Psychology is designed to prepare graduate students and professionals for leadership positions in various agencies and organizations in corrections, criminal justice, human services, and the courts.
 The program integrates the fundamental principles of psychology and law.
 The curriculum reflects these core principles and ensures that students will develop theoretical and practical foundations to support outstanding critical analysis, statistical interpretation, and assessment-building skills.
 Students who graduate with an MS in Forensic Psychology will be qualified to pursue meaningful careers in the public and private sectors in social services agencies, the courts, juvenile facilities, correctional facilities, police departments, hospitals, mental health centers, and research agencies.

 Graduates are expected to demonstrate the following competencies: